manybabies/manybabies.github.io/projects.md

 The broader goals of ManyBabies come together in a set of collaborative projects.
 This page gives an (incomplete) overview of past and ongoing ManyBabies projects.

+To get general updates, join our [listserv](https://mailman.stanford.edu/mailman/listinfo/manybabies) by visiting the link and putting in your email address.

 ## ManyBabies Theory Paper

 A statement of our broader goals as a group, available at [https://psyarxiv.com/27b43/]().